-I’ve been looking forward to reading Siddhartha Mukherjee’s latest book, “The Gene: An Intimate History”, since it was published last year.
+I’ve been looking forward to reading Siddhartha Mukherjee’s latest book, “The Gene: An Intimate History”, since it was published in 2016.

-The implications of what has been learned about the gene and what it means for future generations are very personal for Mukherjee, as he reveals in sharing the stories of several family members who have been affected by mental illness.
-He comes back to these stories and how they relate to our growing understanding of the biology of inherited disease risk at various times in the book.
+The implications of what has been learned about the gene and what it means for future generations are very personal for Mukherjee, as he reveals in this new book as he shares the stories of several family members who have been affected by mental illness.

 What Is The Gene?